alexwolfmsft/cosmos-db-mongodb-nodejs-quickstart/README.md

 # Quickstart: Azure Cosmos DB for MongoDB client library for Node.js

-This is a simple Blazor web application to illustrate common basic usage of Azure Cosmos DB for MongoDB's client library for Node.js.
-This sample application accesses an existing account, database, and container using the [`Microsoft.Azure.Cosmos`](https://www.nuget.org/packages/Microsoft.Azure.Cosmos) and  [`Azure.Identity`](https://www.nuget.org/packages/Azure.Identity) libraries from NuGet.
+This is a simple web application to illustrate common basic usage of Azure Cosmos DB for MongoDB's client library for Node.js.
+This sample application accesses an existing account, database, and container using the [MongoDB](https://www.npmjs.com/package/mongodb) npm package.
 Modify the source code and leverage the Infrastructure as Code (IaC) Bicep assets to get up and running quickly.

 When you are finished, you will have a fully functional web application deployed to Azure.